Tod's hires designer Incontri to make strides beyond footwear

 Tod's, which also owns the Hogan, Fay and Roger Vivier brands, has said that the staging of fashion shows should help it to generate publicity and boost credibility for the brand.

 Tod's reported flat first-quarter revenue last month, with a decline in like-for-like sales offset by income from new stores.
-Close peer Salvatore Ferragamo (SFER.MI), meanwhile, reported a 3 percent bounce in first-quarter sales.
+Close peer Salvatore Ferragamo, meanwhile, reported a 3 percent bounce in first-quarter sales. ($1 = 0.7366 Euros)

 (Reporting by Isla Binnie; Editing by David Goodman)